-The Discrimination Index measures the range of raw scores being used by an individual judge to differentiate between well-flown and poorly-flown figures
+The Discrimination Index measures the range of raw scores being used by an individual judge to differentiate between well-flown and poorly-flown figures but these should be treated as zero (If DI < 0, then DI = 0).

 Count the number of times during the whole programme that an individual judge uses each of the non-zero raw scores of 0.5 to 10.0.
 Calculate the population variance (VARp) for this data set.
 Divide this variance by two and then subtract the result from one to get the Discrimination Index.